ms/buildtogether.tech/src/design.md

     falls back on them eventually (particularly during difficult debugging sessions).

-The systems' <span g="conceptual_architecture" i="conceptual architecture!diagram; diagrams!conceptual architecture">conceptual architecture</span>.
+The systems' [% i "conceptual architecture!diagram" "diagrams!conceptual architecture" %][% g conceptual_architecture %]conceptual architecture[% /g %][% /i %].
 :   This shows how the important parts of the system fit together.
 It's also
     the least constrained, since it can include everything from specific sections of configuration files to class hierarchies to replicated web